pegasus-isi/pegasus/doc/sphinx/api-reference.rst

 R
 =

-The R DAX API provided with the Pegasus distribution allows easy creation of complex and large workflows in R environments.
+The R Pegasus API provided with the Pegasus distribution allows easy creation of complex and large scale workflows in R environments.
 The API follows the `Google' R style guide <http://google.github.io/styleguide/Rguide.xml>`__, and all objects and methods are defined using the *S3* OOP system.